A Critical Illness Could Be Financially Devastating

 Who Needs Critical Illness Insurance?

 Different people may choose to purchase critical illness insurance for a variety of reasons.
 If you’re single or you are the primary breadwinner in a single-income household, you may choose to purchase this type of coverage to ensure that you don’t lose your home or are unable to keep up with bills and household expenses in the event of a major illness.
 Even if you have a two-income household, you may discover that there are unexpected costs associated with recovering from a major illness, such as necessary alterations to your home or vehicle.
-Critical illness coverage provides peace of mind that the stress of your major illness won’t be coupled with the stress of financial hardship.
+Critical illness coverage provides peace of mind that the stress of your major illness won’t be coupled with the stress of financial hardships.